Artur-Poffo/Code-Spark-API/README.md

 - [ ] An instructor should be able to retrieve traffic data for one of their courses.

-- [ ] CRUDs for all main entities: course, module, lesson, user, etc.
+- [ ] CRUDs for all main entities: course, module, class, user, etc.

 ## Business Rules